 Share Azure dashboards by using Role-Based Access Control

 After configuring a dashboard, you can publish it and share it with other users in your organization.
-You allow others to view your dashboard by using Azure Role-Based Access Control.
-You assign a user or group of users to a role, and that role defines whether those users can view or modify the published dashboard.
+You allow others to view your dashboard by using Azure role-based access control (Azure RBAC).
+Assign a user or group of users to a role.
+That role defines whether those users can view or modify the published dashboard.

-All published dashboards are implemented as Azure resources, which means they exist as manageable items within your subscription and are contained in a resource group.
+All published dashboards are implemented as Azure resources.
+They exist as manageable items within your subscription and are contained in a resource group.
 From an access control perspective, dashboards are no different than other resources, such as a virtual machine or a storage account.

 Individual tiles on the dashboard enforce their own access control requirements based on the resources they display.
-Therefore, you can design a dashboard that is shared broadly while still protecting the data on individual tiles.
+You can share a dashboard broadly while protecting the data on individual tiles.

 Understanding access control for dashboards